AquaVoidstar/AquaVoidstar.github.io/pages/about.md

 the 2020 Caronavirus outbreak that forced countries to issue Stay-At-Home orders.
 This took me out of my normal school environment and simultaneously gave me a lot of free time and not much else outside of my normal academic obligations.
-### Below is a link to my resume; I will try and update it routinely:
+### Below is a link to my resume.
+I will try and update it routinely:

 [Click here for the pdf download][1]